 - Conduct research.
 Make a list of questions buyers ask and use the demo to answer them.

 - Have an intriguing thumbnail so viewers click.
-The most interesting demo on earth won’t have any impact on pipeline if people don’t click to watch.
+The most interesting demo on earth won’t have any impact on sales pipeline if people don’t click the thumbnail watch.

 - Have a hook, so audiences watch past the first few seconds.
 You have, on average, just a few seconds to capture someone’s attention.